Interactive lasso-based mask generation for PixInsight. [more]

 Use Contract/Expand to tighten or grow the selection, and Invert to flip it if we want to mask everything except what we drew.

-Turn on Dynamic Live preview at any point to see the exact rendered mask, including soft edges and morphology.
+Turn on Dynamic Live preview at any point to open the Dynamic Preview and see the exact rendered mask over the image (Overlay), the mask on its own, or the image alone, including soft edges and morphology.

 Use the history controls (or Ctrl+Z / Ctrl+Y) to step back and forth as we refine the selection.